Guide: How To Make The Perfect Restaurant Floor Plan

 Meanwhile, island-style kitchens allow for more movement and supervision between stations and are better suited for large operations.
 When kitchens have limited space, the zone model is used to allow access to multiple stations.

-An example of a kitchen floor plan from CADPro
+An example of a restaurant kitchen floor plan from CADPro

 Dining Room